seyounger/sy-academic-site/content/home/research.md

  css_class = ""
 +++

 My research focus is on quantifying water use and water source partitioning of forest stands from watershed to plot scales.
-I use a combination of methodos including isotopic tracers and water flux measurements from USGS stream gauges, sap flow and soil moisture sensor networks.
+I use a combination of methodos including isotopic tracers, water flux estimates from USGS stream gauges, and field data from sap flow, soil moisture and water level logger sensor networks.

 **Affiliated Labs**: